 Personal social and emotional development:

 During our topic we will be discussing the question ‘What makes me unique?’
 Through this question we will be developing many of the children’s personal social skills including building confidence when talking in small groups, talking to friends about personal wants and needs and developing the children’s ability to communicate about their own homes and communities.
 This topic will also help to raise awareness about all the different aspects that make us unique and give us the opportunity to talk about a range of different appearances, cultures and beliefs.

-As an introduction to phonics we will be reviewing the main objectives of phase 1 from the phonics scheme letters and sounds known as oral blending and oral segmenting.
-These 2 skills are the foundation for all future reading and writing and it is therefore important that we spend time consolidating these skills before we start teaching the children their sounds.
+As an introduction to phonics we will be reviewing oral blending and oral segmenting from phase 1 of the Letters and Sounds scheme.
+These 2 skills are the foundation for all future reading and writing and it is therefore important that we spend time consolidating these skills before we start teaching the children their letter sounds.
 The skill of oral blending enables the children to push single sounds together so that they can hear whole words.
-The skill or oral segmenting enables the children to break down words into their smallest single sound components.
-Over this half term both yourselves and your children will be learning a lot of new skills and vocabulary, to help with this, we will be holding our first phonics training for parents on Wednesday 20th September.
-This session is aimed at informing you as parents some of the phonic strategies and terminology we use in the class to enable to you to confidently support your children at home, particularly when they start to receive home learning.
+The skill of oral segmenting enables the children to break down words into their smallest single sound components.
+Over this half term both yourselves and your children will be learning a lot of new skills and vocabulary, to help with this, we will be holding our first phonics training for parents on Wednesday 19th September at 6pm.
+This session is aimed at informing you as parents some of the phonic strategies and terminology we use in the class and enable you to confidently support your children at home, particularly when they start to receive home learning.